nitti510x/ai-agent-product-website/README.md

 The application uses a modern serverless architecture:

 - **Frontend**: React application with Vite
-- **Backend**:
-  - Supabase Edge Functions for serverless API endpoints
-  - Express.js API server for database operations
-- **Database**:
-  - Railway PostgreSQL for plans and subscription data
-  - Supabase PostgreSQL for user authentication and other app data
+- **External API**: All data operations must use `agent.ops.geniusos.co`
 - **Authentication**: Supabase Auth
-- **Payments**: Stripe integration via Supabase Edge Functions
+- **Payments**: Stripe integration via the external API service

-> **Note**: The application uses Railway PostgreSQL for storing plans and subscription data, while Supabase is used only for credit card processing and user authentication.
+> **IMPORTANT**: This application should NEVER implement any API services locally.
+All data operations (plans, subscriptions, tokens, etc.) MUST be accessed through the external API service at `agent.ops.geniusos.co`.
+This is a critical architectural requirement.

+## External API Service

+The application relies exclusively on the external API service at `agent.ops.geniusos.co` for all data operations:

+- **Plans and Pricing**: `/plans` endpoint for subscription plans
+- **User Tokens**: Token management and usage tracking
+- **Transactions**: Payment processing and history
+- **Agent Configuration**: Settings and operational data for AI agents

+All client-side code should make direct requests to the external API endpoints.
+No local API services or proxies should be implemented within this application.

 ## Features